Augustine Boakye: Club career

 Boakye began his football career with WAFA in the Ghana Premier League.

 In August 2021, Boakye signed a four-year contract with Austrian Football Bundesliga club Wolfsberger AC.

 In July 2024, Boakye joined Ligue 1 side Saint-Étienne, signing a four-year deal with an option of an additional year.

+International career

+On 2 June 2026, Boakye was integrated by Ghana's coach Carlos Queiroz into his list of 26 players in order to compete in the 2026 FIFA World Cup.